Stypox/stypox.github.io/README.md

 # My personal website

 A JavaScript-less, mobile friendly, single-document, static website.
 It displays a portfolio of my projects and work experiences with filters and categories.
+Access it here: https://stypox.org.

 ## License